 What sort of incidents lead to public liability insurance claims?

 There are two types of claim which public liability insurance commonly covers.
 These are:

 - Where a visitor has hurt themselves – often by a slip or trip – on a business’ premises and they believe the company was negligent in preventing that injury;

 - Where a visitor’s property is lost or damaged while visiting a place of business.
 This could be something unfortunate that occurs during the course of a meeting, such as an expensive device being knocked onto a hard floor and smashed.

 The first of these cases can be highly distressing for the business owner.
 And if the claimant proves their case then the total costs of legal advice, loss of injury or compensating someone for a permanent disability can leave uninsured business owners looking for tens or even hundreds of thousands of pounds.

 Public liability insurance is designed with companies that regularly interact with the public in mind, although there’s no legal requirement to have it – unlike Employers’ liability cover.

-PL cover is often taken out by businesses who welcome people to their premises or go into their clients’ homes, such as plumbers, hairdressers, restaurant owners or people running shops.
+PL cover is often taken out by businesses that welcome people to their premises or go into their clients’ homes, such as plumbers, hairdressers, restaurant owners, or people running shops.

 You may also find you need a policy of at least £5m if you want to bid for certain contracts in the public sector.